mirror/dd-wrt/src/router/python/Doc/library/tempfile.rst

       *suffix* and *prefix* now accept and default to ``None`` to cause an appropriate default value to be used.

+   .. versionchanged:: 3.6
+      The *dir* parameter now accepts a :term:`path-like object`.

 .. function:: mkdtemp(suffix=None, prefix=None, dir=None)